isaacbrickner/project1_brickner/README.md

 _[List files here, even if you only have one.
 Headers are optional.]_

-* `project1.c`: The main code to launch the program
+* `hellothread.c`: The main code to launch the program
 * `Makefile`: To compile the program to executable

 ## Data